marknote/MarknoteParser/README.md

 ## Usage

+- Cope 2 files into your project:
+-- **StringExtensions.swift** , extension of String class;
+-- **MarkNoteParser.swift**, the parser class;

-Use the method MarkNoteParser.toHtml to convert markdown text to HTML string, like this:
+- Use the method MarkNoteParser.toHtml to convert markdown text to HTML string, like this:

 ```swift
 func markdown(input :String)->String{